-It was Loreen’s idea to hitchhike and I was sceptical at first.
+It was Loreen’s idea to hitchhike and I was skeptical at first.
 But after a few unsuccessful hours at my laptop trying to plan a route around Albania by public transport I caved in.
 I realised that the only way I had a chance to see even half the stuff on my wishlist was to try hitchhiking.

 We caught our first ride with a Serbian guy who we met at the hostel in Tirana, he had his own car with him and was happy to give us a ride to Shkoder.
 We stopped off at Kruje castle along the way, which would have been difficult to do via public transport.

 After a few days in Shkoder, we tried hitchhiking properly.

 Our plan was to hitch all the way down to Saranda in one day.
 I was a little anxious as we scrawled the word ‘Sarandë’ on a piece of card and set out to find the perfect spot to hitch a lift.

 We chose a spot on the main road out of town close to a petrol station.
 Almost immediately after we stuck out our thumbs a truck driver pulled over.
 He couldn’t take us as far as Saranda but he could give us a 30 min ride to the next big town.
 We went for it.

 The driver didn’t speak much English but was a very sweet and friendly person and I soon started to feel at ease with this whole hitchhiking thing.